Friday, July 26, 2024

 title / unfinished

-I ask myself: what am I looking at?
+I asked myself: what am I searching for?

 upon an empty space on the table